 Consider the integration capabilities of the intruder alarm system with other security systems you may have in place, such as CCTV cameras, access control systems, or fire alarms.
 Integration allows for a unified security infrastructure, enabling seamless communication and coordinated responses.

-At BusinessWatch, we connect all your security and fire safety systems, so they are completely integrated and can create efficiencies across your site.
-Find out more here
+At BusinessWatch, we connect all your security and fire safety systems, so they are completely integrated and can create efficiencies across your site – find out more here.
+There is immense value in integrating intruder alarms with fire safety systems, as it allows for a central command point during an emergency, reducing response times and potentially saving lives.

 If you are still unsure of what intruder alarm system would be best for your business or are looking for an NSI Gold-approved installer, we can help.
 We are experienced in alarm systems across a variety of industries and are trusted by some of the UK’s leading organisations.